What is neck mobility and why does it matter?

 Age and everyday wear

 As you get older, the discs and joints in your neck naturally lose some fluid and flexibility.
 Regular movement helps maintain what mobility you have, but without it, stiffness can creep in faster than you notice.
+Neck flexibility declines faster with age when movement is neglected, which is why consistent daily habits matter more as the years go on.

 Symptoms to watch for